Rovsau/LayerMask-Explained/Advanced.md

 // The bit to the far Right is known as the Least Significant Bit (LSB)
 MSB 00000000000000000000000000000000 LSB

-// The MSB is called the 'signed bit'
+// The MSB is used as a 'signed bit'
-// and is used to determine whether the value
+// and determine whether the value
 // is a positive or negative number.
 10000000000000000000000000000000 (-2,147,483,648)
 00000000000000000000000000000000 (0)